ixa-ehu/ixa-pipe-wikify/README.md

     tar xzvf $lang.tar.gz

-*$lang variable refers to "de" for German, "en_2+2" for English, "es" for Spanish, "fr" for French, "it" for Italian and "nl" for Duch*
+$lang variable refers to "de" for German, "en_2+2" for English, "es" for Spanish, "fr" for French, "it" for Italian and "nl" for Dutch

 Change a parameter in the model in order to do wikification: open the
 $lang/spotter_thresholds.txt file and change the last number to 1.0